ptypes-nlesc/stereotype-map/README.md

 ## 🧠 Methodology Overview

-This project analyzes metadata from over **200,000 PornHub videos** published between 2008 and 2018, focusing on **titles and tags** as classificatory tools that shape content visibility and access.
+This project analyzes metadata from over **250,000 PornHub videos** published between 2008 and 2024, focusing on **titles and tags** as classificatory tools that shape content visibility and access.
 The dataset also includes additional metadata such as:

 - Publication date
 - View counts
-- Upvotes and downvotes
+- Upvotes
 - Production information
 - Actor details
+- Categories

 ---